 The amount of anti-money laundering considerations may be overwhelming for companies in crypto and the wider blockchain community, from settlement layer companies to consumer-facing NFT platforms.
 A suspicious activity report (SAR) is yet another factor to consider within AML/CFT efforts.
+But what is a suspicious activity report?
 This report is mandatory for traditional financial institutions, crypto companies, and other Virtual Asset Service Providers (VASPs).
 In this post, we will outline what suspicious activity reports are and the steps needed to remain compliant.

 What are suspicious activity reports and who needs to file them?

-Being a part of wider AML requirements, suspicious activity reports are meant to report money laundering and fraud after it has been detected to help reduce the impact on customers as well as enable law enforcement to track down perpetrators.
+Suspicious activity reports are a part of wider AML requirements meant to report money laundering and fraud after it has been detected.
+This helps reduce the impact on customers as well as enable law enforcement to track down perpetrators.
 By filing SARs, companies are demonstrating that they are doing their best to protect customer interests.

 Suspicious activity reports were first introduced in 1970 through the Bank Secrecy Act (BSA).
 Although initially designed for traditional financial institutions, it has more recently been applied to regulations for online services and transactions.
 Companies dealing with digital assets are now regulated under the EU’s new AML package announced in July 2021 and will need to do similar reporting if operating in the EU.
 Due to the cross-border nature of crypto, companies registered outside the EU, but serving customers based there may also have similar standards to meet.